-India's biggest IT outsourcing firm, Tata Consultancy Services, on Thursday reported a 16.8 percent jump in quarterly net profit from a year ago, led by strong growth in business from North America.
+India's biggest outsourcing firm Tata Consultancy Services Thursday reported a 45 percent jump in quarterly net profit from a year ago, led by strong growth in business from North America.